 Why Certain Celebs Are Not Mentioned

 You may have read elsewhere that celebs like Snoop Dog, Ice Cube, Busta Rhymes and others are Muslim, and you may be wondering why they’re not mentioned above.
-The reason is that many of them follow a version of what they call “Islam” but, in reality, is a contradiction and violation of the Qur’anic teachings.
+The reason is that many of them follow a version of what they call “Islam” but, in reality, it is a contradiction and violation of the Qur’anic teachings.
 Groups like the Nation “of Islam” (NOI) and the Five-Percenters are considered by Sunni (orthodox) Islamic scholars to be a heretical version of Islam and, therefore, followers of such groups cannot be considered Muslims.

 With that said, the omission of anyone from the above list does not necessarily mean they are followers of the NOI or some other heretical sect.
 It simply means that I didn’t have enough information to feel comfortable including them on the list.
-At the end of the day this list is fluid and can and, presumably will, be updated.
-For this you can help by providing evidence that a particular person should be included on it.
+At the end of the day this list is fluid and can, and presumably will, be updated insha’ Allah.
+You can help in this effort by providing evidence that a particular person should be included on it.
 Send me a message here.